devnums/pyheartlib/paper/paper.md

 # Summary

 Electrocardiogram (ECG) signals represent the electrical activity of the heart as a graph of voltage versus time.
 These signals have significant importance in healthcare and contain valuable information.
-Therefore, they can be analyzed for the diagnosis of various disease.
+Therefore, they can be analyzed for the diagnosis of various diseases.

 `Pyheartlib` is a Python package for processing electrocardiogram recordings.
 This software facilitates working with signals for tasks such as heartbeat detection, heartbeat classification, and arrhythmia classification.
 Utilizing it, researchers can focus on these tasks without the burden of designing data processing modules.
 The package transforms original data into processed signal excerpts and their computed features in order to be used for training various machine learning models including advanced deep learning models, which can be trained by taking advantage of Keras [@chollet2015keras] and Tensorflow [@tensorflow2015] libraries.